Asynchronous Session-Based Concurrency: Deadlock-freedom in Cyclic Process Networks: : Asynchronous Priority-based Classical Processes

 The unfolding of a recursive process replaces each recursive call by a copy of the recursive definition.
-Hence, to find a typing derivation for $Q$ we proceed as follows, for each $0 < j \leq m$: \begin{enumerate} \item We obtain a derivation $\pi'_j$ of $P'\{\tilde{y}_j/\tilde{z}\}$ from $\pi$ by substituting $\tilde{z}$ for $\tilde{y}_j$ (while avoiding capturing names) and by lifting all priorities by $t$ (including the priorities of $X$ in the recursive context of $\rho_j$). \item We apply rule~\scc{Rec} on $X$ in the conclusion of $\pi'_j$, resulting in a new typing derivation $\rho'_j$:
+Hence, to find a typing derivation for $Q$ we proceed as follows, for each $0 < j \leq m$: \begin{enumerate}